CodeReviewDAO/dxd_codereview/Reviews/460 - Mainnet token distribution system with API, UX, Accounting, and Security tools/1 - Backend systems and API/README.md

 ### Project Documentation

-_Summarize the project level documentation you encountered.
-This covers the information provided in the README for the project, as well any exampled provided.
-Provide a `PASS`, `FAIL`, or `PASS With Notes` for the requirements below.
-In the case of `PASS With Notes`, make sure that the notes for improvement are clearly spelled out in this section._
+Reviewer was able to generate the necessary documentation provided with the instructions.
+The documentation includes key components, how to install and run the proect and usage examples.

 Requirement | Finding
 ------------ | -------------
-Usage Documented | PASS / FAIL / PASS with Notes Example Documented | PASS / FAIL / PASS with Notes
+Usage Documented | PASS
+Example Documented | PASS

 ## Overall Conclusion on Documentation

-_Summarize your review of the documentation in this project, including code, usage and examples_
+Documentation for the project is sufficient for this milestone.

 # Open Source Practices